Mastercard-Gateway/simplify-magento-module/README.md

     composer require mastercard/module-simplifycommerce:2.1.6 --prefer-dist
     ./bin/magento setup:upgrade
     ./bin/magento cache:clean

+When asked by Composer for user name and password for Magento repository at [https://repo.magento.com](https://repo.magento.com), enter the Magento Marketplace public key as user name, and private key as password.

 Verify whether the module has been succesfully installed.
 Log in to Magento Admin dashboard and go to *System* > *Web Setup Wizard* > *Component Manager*.
 Simplify Commerce module should be there at the end of the list.
 Please make sure that it's enabled.
 The status icon should be green.
 If it's red, you need to enable the module, by selecting *Enable* action in the actions drop-down at the right, then following the provided instructions.